stormspirit03/Distributed_file_storage_system/README.md

 ## Flow
 1) Users are authenticated through the User Service.
-2) Once authenticated, the Meta Server, acting as a Load Balancer, directs the frontend to the appropriate Storage Server based on the current load.
+2) Once authenticated, the Meta Server, acting as a Load Balancer, directs the front end to the appropriate Storage Server based on the current load.
-3) The frontend then directly uploads the file to the assigned Storage Server.
+3) The front end then directly uploads the file to the assigned Storage Server.
 4) The files are replicated synchronously across the servers for higher durability.
 5) Finally, the file metadata is stored in the Meta Server via the Central Queue, ensuring decoupling and enhanced performance. <br>
 Additionally, read operations are performed on the replicas.
 Since replicas are generated synchronously to ensure real-time availability and read operations are non-conflicting, this approach further enhances the efficiency and reliability of the system.